tangle-network/gadget/docs/event_listeners.md

 }
 ```

-### EvmEventListener
+### EvmContractEventListener
-The `EvmEventListener` is a type that listens to the Ethereum Virtual Machine (EVM) for events.
+The `EvmContractEventListener` is a type that listens to the Ethereum Virtual Machine (EVM) for events.

-Like the `TangleEventListener`, the `EvmEventListener` is already implemented and ready to use.
+Like the `TangleEventListener`, the `EvmContractEventListener` is already implemented and ready to use.
 Simply register it in the `job` macro, and your application will automatically work with the EVM.

 ```rust
 /// Returns x^2 saturating to [`u64::MAX`] if overflow occurs.